The “NSJV as a Place” section provides data for indicators on housing, health, the environment, and travel/tourism.

 Key findings include the following:

 - Housing affordability remains a challenge in the NSJV as home prices and rents have continued to rise.
-However, the share of households spending more than 30% of income on housing declined for the seventh consecutive year as incomes increased and mortgage rates were at record lows.
+However, the share of households spending more than 30% of income on housing declined for the eighth consecutive year as incomes in the region continued to steadily increase.

-- The Affordable Care Act continues to increase health insurance coverage in the NSJV.
-The share of the NSJV population with health insurance increased to 93% in 2015, a major increase from the from 81% reporting coverage in the region in 2013.
+- Despite a changing policy environment, in 2016 the Affordable Care Act continued to increase health insurance coverage in the NSJV.
+The share of the NSJV population with health insurance increased to 94% in 2016, sustaining a rate of coverage greater than the State-wide and national levels for the third consecutive year.

 - Vaccination coverage of NSJV kindergartners continues to exceed State-wide levels, but legislation implemented in 2015 is reducing that gap while also increasing the rate of coverage in the region.